conversationai/perspectiveapi/quickstart.md

       1. Go to the [API credentials page](https://console.developers.google.com/apis/credentials), click **Create credentials** and choose "Service account key".
 	  1. (Optional) For more information about which selections to make when setting up the service account or about how to use the command line, visit [Getting Started with Authentication](//cloud.google.com/docs/authentication/getting-started).
    + _Generate an API key (may be faster)._ This option may be best if you are new to working with APIs or want to test the Perspective API.
-   > **Warning**: If you make requests from a client-side language like JavaScript, your API key will be exposed to all visitors.
+      + **Warning**: If you make requests from a client-side language like JavaScript, your API key will be exposed to all visitors.
 We strongly recommend that you [add key restrictions](https://cloud.google.com/docs/authentication/api-keys#api_key_restrictions) so that only your production server can use that key.

-      + Note that it typically takes only a few minutes for a new API key to have access after the API is enabled, but it can on occasion take up to an hour.
-Until the API key is enabled, you may get errors of the form "API Key not found.
+      + It typically takes only a few minutes for a new API key to have access after the API is enabled, but it can take up to an hour.
+Until the API key is enabled, you may get errors in the form of "API Key not found.
 Please pass a valid API key."

 For information on all authentication options, visit [Cloud’s Authentication Overview](//cloud.google.com/docs/authentication/).